Janis-developer/Entity-Component-System/README.md

 # Entity-Component-System

-Entity–component–system (ECS) is an architectural pattern that is mostly used in game development.
-ECS follows the composition over inheritance principle.
-ECS separates data from logic.
-It has its pros and cons.
-It is everyone individual preferences - to use classique  hierarchy approach or kinda db table approach.
+This implementation was done as a test task for a gaming company.
+The main disadvantage of Entity–component–system - it destroys one of the pillars of OOD – encapsulation.
+Another disadvantage - ECS is a table-like approach.
+Which is less convenient for human to understand/debug, when comparing with good designed hierarchy.
+As an old school, I prefer classic hierarchy design.
-Implementation I provide here is one of the ways.
+Anyway, the task was done, and I provide it here.
+Implementation I show here is one of the ways.
 I came to conclusion that some combination of both approaches might be beneficial in certain scenarios.